 Alliance Care IHSS members may access certain basic services without a referral from a PCP, as long as the provider they choose is a member of the Alliance network.
-The Alliance does not require authorization for In-Network referrals, both PCP to Specialist and Specialist to Specialist referrals.
+In-Network referrals are required for both PCP to Specialist and Specialist to Specialist referrals.
 Authorizations are required for out of network providers: